OpenAI Sora Shutdown: Lessons for Georgia’s Film Industry

 1) Legal pressure and copyright risk are now central business issues

 One of the biggest problems facing AI video tools is the question of where training data comes from and whether those assets were used with permission.
 In the case of Sora, that concern became especially relevant because of the potential overlap between generated content and material owned by major studios, publishers, and professional creators.
+Furthermore, regulators remain highly concerned about the potential for deepfakes and misinformation when photorealistic content can be generated so easily.

 That concern matters even more in Hollywood, where rights holders have both the incentive and the resources to challenge products they see as threatening established business models.
 The broader AI debate is no longer just about innovation.
 It is about whether the industry can build tools that creators, studios, and regulators are willing to trust.